DannyCollinson/pytorch-focalloss/README.md

 The python package is importable as `torch_focalloss`.
 The only components in the package are the `BinaryFocalLoss` and `MultiClassFocalLoss` classes, which have interfaces that allow them to be drop-in replacements for PyTorch's `BCEWithLogitsLoss` and `CrossEntropyLoss` classes, respectively.
 All of the same keyword arguments are supported, as well as the focusing parameter $\gamma$ (gamma), and they function just like any other PyTorch loss function.

+Benchmarks for comparing run times and memory usage of the focal loss implementations compared to their standard counterparts can be run using `python ./benchmarking/benchmark_X.py` from the repository's root directory.

 ### About

 Focal loss was first described in Lin et al.'s "Focal Loss for Dense Object Detection" (https://arxiv.org/abs/1708.02002).